blurrycontour/zuul-gerrit/doc/source/drivers/gitlab.rst

       *Maintainer* project's member.
 In case of *developer*, the *Allowed to merge* setting in *protected branches* must be set to *Developers + Maintainers*.

+   .. attr:: label

+      A string or list of strings, each representing a label name which should be added to the merge request.

+   .. attr:: unlabel

+      A string or list of strings, each representing a label name which should be removed from the merge request.

 Requirements Configuration
 --------------------------